SimuJenni/word2vec/README.md

 This repo contains three implementations of word2vec.
 It also contains a folder dedicated to the LATEX-report and a data folder named word2vec_data where all the training data, temporary files and results shold be stored.

+Run setup.sh to initialize the folders and download the training data.

 ### Original C Implementation

 Just build using make and run the demo-scripts.